IIIF/api/source/extension/georef/index.md

 - The `svg` element _MAY_ include `width` and `height` attributes.
 When these attributes are included, they _MUST_ be equal to the width and height of the targeted resource and they _MUST_ be numbers without units.
 - The [`transform`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) attribute _MUST NOT_ be used on any of the SVG Selector's elements.

-More Specific Resource examples can be found in the `[@BRYAN internal link needed]` examples directory provided with this document.
+More Georeference Annotation examples will be available through the IIIF Cookbook.
+This document will be updated with links to those recipes as they become available.

-#### 3.3.3 More Complex Variants
+#### 3.3.3 Content Variants

-##### Multiple maps depicted on a single IIIF resource
+##### Multiple Maps Depicted on a Single IIIF Resource

-It's common that a single IIIF resource depicts multiple maps, such as inset maps.
+It is common that a single IIIF resource depicts multiple maps, such as an image of a map with additional inset maps.
 Such a resource can be georeferenced by using multiple Georeference Annotation, each with their own SVG Selector and GCPs.

 <figure>
   <img src="images/greenpoint.jpg"